-This MA course also aims to provide a stimulating environment for personal development, to highly motivated, committed and talented graduates from a range of Fine Art disciplines.
+The MA courses also aim to provide a stimulating environment for personal development, to highly motivated, committed and talented graduates from a range of Fine Art disciplines.

 Candidate's Profile

 The Master of Art in Fine Art program is designed for students from the many disciplines that are embraced by the term visual art and / or fine arts, who wish to engage in a period of study beyond the bachelor level, and who wish to raise their intellectual and/or professional experience associated with arts.